 Whilst remaining on the theme of bread I once saw an interesting comparison between a fossilised bread from Pompeii and a modern traditional loaf from the same area.
 They were identical in shape: A circular loaf with an asterisk cut into the top to allow the dough to open during cooking.
 Although the shape was the same I expect they weren’t equally digestible.

-Eating was clearly an increasingly popular passtime rather than necessity as Roman civilisation increased in wealth.
-The culture of eating consequently developed, for example in paintings and literature.
+As Roman civilisation increased in wealth, eating and food was an increasingly popular pass-time rather than just a necessity.
+The culture of eating consequently developed, for example in Roman paintings and literature.

 One of the most popular eater’s mottoes which made it down to us was attributed to Cicero.
 He happened to live just about the time that Rome really began to get rich on an international scale: